-- Simple to adjust chin strap for the perfect fit
+- Easy-adjust chin strap for the perfect fit

+Please note: this product is for personal use only.
 Scalp cooling can reduce hair loss, but your hair may thin, or you may still lose it completely.
-Talk to your doctor about whether scalp cooling is suitable for you.

 The Elasto-Gel Cooling Cap works by minimising blood flow to the hair follicles.
 This helps to reduce chemotherapy-induced hair follicle toxicity, which in turn helps to reduce or even prevent hair from falling out.

-Will the Elasto-Gel Hypothermia Cooling Cap work for me?
+Will the Elasto-Gel Cold Cap work for me?

 Cooling caps such as the Elasto-Gel Hypothermia Cool Cap has been very responsive in reducing hair loss in a number of research papers.

 However, it’s important to do your homework though before buying, because some cold caps work better than others, depending on the particular type of treatment you’re having, so it’s important to speak with your doctor beforehand.

 There are also some cases in which cold caps are not an option.
 For example, it’s not possible to use a cold cap when being treatment for cancers such as myeloma, leukaemia and lymphoma.

 Please always consult your doctor before purchasing and using a cold cap.